sloh03/liri-node-app/README.md

 * Information defaults to "Mr. Nobody" if no movie name is provided

 ### 4. `node liri.js do-what-it-says`
-* Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+* Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands

 ### Bonus Feature
-Both commands and data output are visible in a .txt file called `log.txt`.
+In addition to the terminal/bash window, both the commands and the data output can be viewed in a .txt file called `log.txt`.

 ## Languages and Libraries Used
 * Node.js